gracetopher/foran-construction/README.md

 foran-construction
 ==================

-Showcase of code for my project for Foran Construction Ltd. This project demonstrates how I have used PHP to template the website, while using dynamic Meta tags for Search Engine Optimisation.
+This project demonstrates how I have used PHP to template the website, while using dynamic Meta tags for Search Engine Optimisation.

 [See files for comments]